Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - Solovair: Use British sizing (usually one whole size down from US sizing)

 One of the most surprising things about Dr. Martens is that they don’t offer half sizes.
-It’s perhaps the most recognizable boot brand and on Earth and they don’t make half sizes.
-As someone with an 11.5 shoe size, this is frustrating.
+We’re talking about perhaps the most recognizable boot brand on Earth, and they don’t make half sizes.
+As someone who’s typically an 11.5 shoe size, this is frustrating.
 The company recommends sizing down half a size to one full size to find your fit.
 I went down to an 11 and it’s a little big, but a 10 would be too small.
-So I’m stuck with a blobby, not so great fit on the Docs.
+So, personally, I’m stuck with a blobby, not-so-great fit on the Docs.

 Further Reading